 “I think in order for musicians to be successful in this day and age, you must have some promotion/business chops.
 It’s just not enough to be good at music, you’ve got to have at least a little savvy in getting your music heard by the right people.” – Mark Wade

 Social media brings people closer together and such is the case for our Mark Wade experience.
 Introducing himself to our Ermina Yardley back in March with the release of his debut recording Event Horizon, Mark is very much on a worldwide mission to spread the news from New York City – news that we at UK Vibe wish to share with you.
-Bassist and leader of a trio comprising Tim Harrison on piano and Scott Neumann on drums, the revelation that is Event Horizon stands testament that self releasing your music should never be ruled out.
+Bassist and leader of a trio comprising Tim Harrison on piano and Scott Neumann on drums, the revelation that is Event Horizon stand testament that self-releasing your music should never be ruled out.
 It reaches out in ways music could never do in the previous decades.

 Photo: Courtesy of Yui Kitamura

 SW: Greetings Mark, may we at UK Vibe first applaud you on the remarkable release of your first album and for your determination to self-promote.
 The industry is indeed saturated with new releases and getting people to hear your music must be the number one objective?